dansmyers/IntroToCS-Spring-2021/README.md

 - Break days: February 19 and March 16
 - Last day to drop the class: February 2
 - Last day to withdraw without penalty: April 2
+- Fox Day will probably be in the first part of April.
+Everything in April is designed to be flexible, so we can take a day off and adjust the schedule if we need to.

 ## The All-Important Grading Section